 Grants in Chaska and Carver County can help pay everything from a mortgage to a job training program.
 Non-profits may give a low cost loan to pay a mortgage payment (when combined with free foreclosure counseling) or apply for emergency section 8 housing.
 The low income, seniors, and struggling families can also find free groceries from pantries, clothes, medical or dental care from a clinic, and other resources.
 Even find an emergency section 8 housing voucher application.

 A group of 19 local churches formed an organization called Love INC. While the churches are scattered around the county, the main office is located in Chaska and can be reached at 952 448-2508.
 The churches have partnered together to provide emergency services to local families.

 They are filling a gap in services by dividing up and provided people in need with everything from diapers, blankets and food to helping to coach people on job searches and helping with car repairs.
-Last year, almost 8,400 different needs were met and hundreds of people received help.
+In most years, thousands of people from Carver County get assistance.
 Learn more on Love Inc in Carver County.

 Another place to turn to for aid is the Scott-Carver-Dakota CAP Agency, Inc. They offer several different programs and administer numerous resources for local people who are in need of help.
 The services they offer include those listed here.

 - Energy and Heating Bill Assistance Program (EAP): The community action agency provides cash grants to help low and moderate income people pay residential heating and electric bills.
 In addition, additional funds may be available from this program for energy crisis situations and energy-related repairs, such as repairing a furnace.